maxplanck-ie/TheWhoTheWhatTheHuh/README.md

-This will be our new bcl to fastq pipeline.
+This will be our new bcl to fastq pipeline, but using V1 of bcl2fastq from Illumina.
 Features will include:

   * Runs as a background process, rather than a cron job that needs to check if another instance is already running
   * Handles undetermined indices in a more coherent manner